vishwackh/AngularJS-Jasmine-Karma/README.md

 ## Why Jasmine?

-Jasmine is a behavior-driven development framework for testing JavaScript code.
+Jasmine is an open source behavior-driven development framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It does not require a DOM.
 And it has a clean, obvious syntax so that you can easily write tests.

+- Jasmine provides functions to help with structuring your tests and also making assertions.

+<a href="https://github.com/vishwackh/AngularJS-Jasmine-Karma/wiki/Jasmine">more detail...</a>

 <a href="http://jasmine.github.io" >http://jasmine.github.io</a>

+## Why ANGULAR MOCKS?

+ANGULAR MOCKS Allows you to inject and mock Angular services for unit tests.

+<a href="https://docs.angularjs.org/guide/unit-testing" >guide/unit-testing</a>

 ## Project Setup:
 -- Setting up our TDD Enveirment Project Setup --